-Use in place of pledge or new member when referring to an undergraduate man who has completed the associate member ceremony.
+Use in place of pledge or new member when referring to an undergraduate man who has completed the Pledging Ceremony.

 Associate Member Pin

 Capitalize.
 The name of the pin given during the Pledging Ceremony.
 It is not to be called a Pledge Pin.